Have We Been Misled? 5 Organic Foods That Should Make You Think Twice

 I spend an inordinate amount of time learning about the healthiest and newest organic food products available.
-Through my research at the various trade shows (Natural Products Expo East and Natural Products Expo West are my two favorites), talking to industry contacts, roaming supermarket aisles, speaking with as many well-informed food people as I can and reading books, I have come to the following conclusion:
+Through my research at the various trade shows — most notably, Natural Products Expo East and Natural Products Expo West — talking to industry contacts, roaming supermarket aisles, speaking with as many well-informed food people as I can and reading books, I have come to the following conclusion:

 You can take almost any food in the world and some health expert will have something good to say about it while a different health expert will have something bad to say about it.

 So, what I do is educate myself as much as I can and then make my own decision about whether I should be eating it or not.

 The following five organic foods seem to be the most controversial.
 While books could be written on all of the foods below and by no means am I covering all of the pros/cons of each, I will try to highlight the most salient points.

 Tofu is huge in the vegan world as a meat alternative.
 Similarly, it is something that has been eaten in Asia for a long time and many people automatically say “Well, if they’ve been eating it in Asia forever and they’re healthy, how bad could it be?”

 Many people have doubts about whether tofu is healthy or not because it contains phytoestrogens, which may disrupt the hormonal balance in both men and women.